 Orwell Housing Association has a legal obligation to carry out certain types of repairs where needed.

 This section lists the repairing obligations of both Orwell and its tenants.

 What Orwell as Landlord is responsible for

 Keeping the structure of the properties we manage, including its interior and exterior, in reasonable repair.

-- pathways, steps or other means of access.
+- Pathways, steps or other means of access.
 Please note that we are not responsible for removing ice or snow during periods of bad weather.
-Where there is an on-site Caretaker, any blocked paths which are our responsibility will be cleared as much as is practically possible to do.
+Where there is an on-site Caretaker, any blocked paths which are our responsibility will be cleared as much as is practically possible.

 Keeping in good repair and proper working order the installations we own for the supply of water, gas and electricity, for sanitation and for space and water heating.

 These include (but are not limited to):